 This year, the United Nations just turned 73, which probably makes it the same age as your grandma.
 But other than being the avenue for viral speeches of celebrities such as Emma Watson, Meghan Markle, and even an outstanding performance by Beyonce, what does this political and diplomatic organization do?

 The organization’s name is thrown around in news channels all the time.
 However, not many people fully know what it does.
-According to Britannica, the United Nations is simply an organization made up of 193 independent countries which work together in order to prevent and end wars.
+The United Nations is simply an organization made up of 193 independent countries which work together in order to prevent and end wars.

 The organization is not just limiting what they do to serve their main function.
 As a matter of fact, United Nations also works to alleviate the poor living conditions of many countries by working toward economic development, public health, international cooperation, environmental conservation, and human rights.
 Currently, the United Nations has its headquarters in New York.
 If you want to know more about the United Nations, keep on reading.